Indigenous-led Nonprofit: Reviving Land, Culture & Community

 Cultural burns are small, intentional fires practiced by Indigenous peoples for thousands of years to care for the land.
 These burns clear away overgrowth, return nutrients to the soil, reduce the risk of destructive wildfires, and create healthier habitats for plants and animals.
 Beyond the ecological benefits, cultural burning is a traditional practice that connects us to our ancestors, maintains our food and medicine sources, and teaches respect and responsibility for living in balance with the Earth.

-Seven Generations United Association is incorporated in North Carolina, with our active base in Syracuse, New York, located on the homelands of the Onondaga Nation of the Haudenosaunee Confederacy.
+Seven Generations United Association is incorporated in North Carolina, with our active base in Syracuse, New York.
 As a Mohawk Nation–led nonprofit, we prioritize cultural stewardship and honor the land and people where we live.
-We are dedicated to land restoration and offer cultural experiences while building partnerships with Indigenous nations across the East Coast and beyond, utilizing Traditional Ecological Knowledge in our efforts.
+We are dedicated to land restoration and offer cultural experiences while building partnerships with Indigenous nations across the East Coast and beyond, utilizing Traditional Ecological Knowledge in our efforts

 Welcome!
 Check out some of our projects!